Deybacsi/cserver/docs/index.md

 ## OS

-Server and client both runs on Linux.
+Server and client both run on Linux.
 (Tested on Ubuntu 18.04)

 ## The server